neos/fusion-form/Documentation/FormBasics.md

-There are plenty of different fieldTypes already that can be found in the [Neos.Neos.Form Fusion Documentation](Documentation/FusionReference.rst) but it is also easily possible to create new input-types for project specific purposes.
+There are plenty of different fieldTypes already that can be found in the [Neos.Neos.Form Fusion Documentation](Documentation/FusionReference.rst) but it is also easily possible to create new input types for project-specific purposes.

 ```